-A diocesan faith assessment (IFG - Information for Growth) is given in the 5th and 8th grades each year.
+A diocesan faith assessment (IFG - Information for Growth) is given in the 5th and 8th grades each year as directed by the Diocese.
 During the school year, teachers evaluate students in all grades through written and verbal assignments, reports, tests, and projects.
 Students are given religion grades on their report card in addition to their other academic work.